LGBTIQA+ community commitment and consultation

 We aim to create a workplace where all employees can be themselves and support each other.

-• Involvement in the whole-of-government LGBTIQ+ strategy
+• Involvement in the whole-of-government LGBTIQA+ strategy

 The strategy includes a vision for equality and inclusion in all aspects of government work in the next ten years.